Do aliens exist?

 Hence, the fascination with the question, “Do aliens exist?” is on the same level as, “Does God exist?” in that the answer is unknown.
 Once the answer is known, it becomes as interesting as the subject of gravity (which may fascinate some physicists, but most people find a bore).
 The question, as asked by most laypeople, has nothing to do with aliens.
 We ask to probe each other about beliefs and biases.
 It is the modern equivalent of, “Do you believe in Lions?”

 Choices we make #

 We can look back in hindsight and snicker at the dead Europeon peons who couldn’t believe that Lions exist.
 I find this activity dumb, pointless and annoying.
-I cannot be certain that you’re asking this question out of harmless curiosity, or asking so you can identify new peons to snicker at.
+I cannot be certain that you’re asking, “Do you think aliens exist?” out of harmless curiosity, or asking so you can identify peons to snicker at.

 Being certain of the existence of aliens doesn’t have much to do with my day-to-day life, nor do I really care whether I’m wrong or right, because it’s something that neither of us have the means to prove.

 If dangerous aliens did visit Earth and threatened to destroy us (because aliens must be conquerers, and any alien claiming peaceful reasons, like missionaries or scientists might, is a prelude giving their society the intel that’ll enable mass slaughter and exploitation), would that make you any more or less fearful than what happened in World War II?
 Would you feel better enlisting our sons and daughers to fight aliens instead of other humans?